VictorRodriguez/hobbies/c_programing_exercises/cflags_security/README.md

 if we modify the strcpy(buffer,"deadbeef") to strcpy(buffer,argv[1])

 -D_FORTIFY_SOURCE=1 will not detect a thing , because at compile tiem it does not has an idea of the lenght of the string to copy to buffer and if it will generate a buffer overflow.
-However with -D_FORTIFY_SOURCE=2 it does generate code to check at build time ( objdump -d ./<binary> after gcc -D_FORTIFY_SOURCE=2 -Wall -g -O2 mem_test.c -o mem_test
+However with -D_FORTIFY_SOURCE=2 it does generate code to check at build time:

 ```
 $ gcc -D_FORTIFY_SOURCE=2 -Wall -g -O2 mem_test.c -o mem_test